taka-rl/RL_APS/README.md

 | Pygame | 2.1.3 |

 ### environment description
-This environment equips both parallel and perpendicular parking's with both discrete and continuous action spaces.
+This environment supports both parallel and perpendicular parking, using either discrete or continuous action spaces.
 As illustrated in the figure below, the custom environment can render a 2D environment with a top-down view and simulate parking movement using front-wheel steering through the Kinematic bicycle model.
 At each step, the car is rendered based on the input actions, which include acceleration and steering angle, and the next state of the vehicle is simulated.
 The yellow rectangles represent the parking lot for two obstacles depicted as grey rectangles.
 The red rectangle indicates the parking lot for the agent, shown as the green rectangle.